loqui/im/README.md

-LOQUI Instant Messenger
+COQUI Instant Messenger
 =====

-LOQUI Instant Messenger is a mobile chat app for Firefox OS that allows you to use your Hangouts™ or Jabber® account. https://loqui.im
+COQUI is based in LOQUI Instant Messenger is a mobile chat app for Firefox OS that allows you to use your Hangouts™ or Jabber® account. https://loqui.im

 How does it work?
 (It does!)